-We value the safety of our employees and in 2022, have further enhanced our safety program for remote and field-based employees.
-Environmental health and safety ("EHS") significant sites, such as manufacturing, distribution, research and development sites and large offices, are supported through a combination of on-site and remote EHS professionals.
+We value the safety of our employees and in 2023, we updated our bi-annual EHS Risk Assessment tool to increase environmental health and safety ("EHS") results and engagement.
+EHS significant sites, such as manufacturing, distribution, R&D sites and large offices, are supported through a combination of on-site and remote EHS professionals.
 Incident reporting and investigation, auditing, and corporate oversight provide for a collaborative and transparent environment to address and minimize potential gaps.